 Obtaining professional knowledge and skills, designers face a variety of specific terminology.
 We have already published the posts with key terms for the topics of usability and web design, business terms and abbreviations, navigation elements and color terms.
-New article continues the theme of psychology in user experience design and adds a new issue to UX Design Glossary.
+The new article continues the theme of psychology in user experience design and adds a new issue to UX Design Glossary.
 Today we are talking about affordances, subtle cues that help users to interact with an interface.

 What is affordance?

 Affordance is a property or feature of an object which presents a prompt on what can be done with this object.
-In short, affordances are cues which give a hint how users may interact with something, no matter physical or digital.
+In short, affordances are cues that give a hint of how users may interact with something, no matter physical or digital.
 For example, when you see a door handle, it is a prompt you can use it to open the door.
 When you see a receiver icon, it gives you a hint you may click it to make a call.
 Affordances make our life easier as they support our successful interactions with the world of physical things and virtual objects.

 Check the screen of Watering Tracker below.
-In split seconds, you will understand that the needed action is done — the tick shows it.
-The icons in the tab bar will give you clues what you can do with the app: check your set of plants (this tab is active as it’s colored while the others are not), add a new plant or check your profile.
+In split seconds, you will understand that the needed action is done – the tick shows it.
+The icons in the tab bar will give you clues about what you can do with the app: check your set of plants (this tab is active as it’s colored while the others are not), add a new plant or check your profile.
 These are affordances in action.